Quadrubo/emby-sync-watch/README.md

 6) The Extension now shows up in the top right corner of the screen :)

 # Setup Server
-1) Download the newest Release of the [Server](https://github.com/Quadrubo/emby-sync-watch/releases/tag/server-v1.2) from the releases tab.
+1) Download the latest [Release](https://github.com/Quadrubo/emby-sync-watch/releases) of the Server ("emby.sync.watch.SERVER. ... .zip") from the releases tab.
 2) Extract the Zip file to a Folder of your choice.
 3) Go to https://nodejs.org/en/download/ and install nodejs on your computer.
 4) Go to the Folder you extracted in step 2.
 Now you can either: